jba/codec/README.md

 TODO:

+- backpatch refs as in Sereal

+- User-provided UnknownFIeld function

 - Put benchmarks in separate module to avoid dependencies on GCS, GCP, etc.

 - Support renaming with struct tags.